denimcouch/the-denimcouch/README.md

 # Fresh project

-The Denimcouch is the blog and portfolio site for the one and only [Denimcouch](https://github.com/denimcouch).\
+The Denimcouch is the portfolio site for the one and only [Denimcouch](https://github.com/denimcouch).\
 The site is built with [Fresh](https://fresh.deno.dev/).